Angus07/Angus07.github.io/index.md

 ## About me
-My name is Liangyu Chen.
-I'm a postgraduate student.
+My name is Light07.

 ## My interests
-I'm interested in computer science, especially artificial intelligence.
+I'm interested in computer science and artificial intelligence.